-Google announced the release of Bristlecone quantum processor, on Monday at the annual American Physical Society meeting in Los Angeles.
+Google announced the release of the Bristlecone quantum processor on Monday at the annual American Physical Society meeting in Los Angeles.
 Google released the 72-qubit square array Google Bristlecone quantum processor, which is eight times more than its previous design.

-Google has acknowledged that the quantum computer would go beyond the current silicon computer.
-For other organizations, they are also searching quantum computing techniques, as well as a cloud service allowing researchers to test quantum algorithms.
+Google acknowledged that the quantum computer would surpass the current silicon computer.
+For other organizations, they are also searching quantum computing techniques and a cloud service allowing researchers to test quantum algorithms.